GrumpyMetalGuy/cursor_binary_parser/README.md

 ## Motivation
 Needing to parse a binary file structure with internal offsets into different structures, I investigated [nom](<https://github.com/rust-bakery/nom>), but found that due to the way it consumes input data, all offsets became invalid.
 The Cursor Binary Parser provides a ```nom```-like interface to allow binary structures to be parsed without consuming the input stream.

-Direct string creation is not directly supported yet.
+Note that direct string creation is not directly supported yet.

 ## Usage